 - Oakland Public Library, August 8th

-- Panel with Carl Zimmer, Randi Epstein, and Sebastian Seung, September 12th, location TBA, NYC
+- Panel with Carl Zimmer, Randi Epstein, and Sebastian Seung, October 4th at the 92nd street Y.

 - Kirkus Reviews: The author’s offbeat view of human evolution makes for lively reading and invites readers to think deeply.
 Full Review.